 Rodger Correa assists in the management of BSA’s public relations and marketing activities for North and Latin America.
 Correa implements the lead generation programs for the US and Canadian markets and oversees BSA’s public relations outreach efforts in key Latin American markets including Brazil, Mexico, Argentina, Chile, Colombia, Peru and Panama.
 Prior to joining BSA, Correa lived abroad in Chile and Puerto Rico while working for multinational consumer goods companies Procter & Gamble and Eastman Kodak.

-Correa holds a master’s of science degree from Oxford University and a bachelor’s of arts from the University of Virginia.
+Correa holds a Master of Science degree from Oxford University and a Bachelor of Arts from the University of Virginia.
 He is based in BSA’s Washington, DC office.